Frequently asked questions

 The data have been presented in a map and table format to help show where each Health and Social Care Trust (HSCT) sits compared to other HSCT's and to the average percentage score for Northern Ireland.

-Trust score – displays the percentage of people reporting a positive experience for each question.
+Trust score – displays the percentage of people within the relevant HSCT reporting a positive experience for each question.
 Statistically significant differences relative to all Northern Ireland are also highlighted.

 All Northern Ireland – displays the overall score for Northern Ireland for each question.

-This analysis has been prepared by Quality Health on behalf of Macmillan Cancer Support and the Public Health Agency (PHA).
+This analysis has been prepared by Quality Health on behalf of Macmillan Cancer Support, the Public Health Agency and the Health and Social Care Board.

 Patient experience data is not available by council areas.
-Analysis of response data broken down by council area is not presented here because this level of analysis was not prioritised in the delivery of the NI CPES.
+Analysis of response data broken down by council area is not presented here because this level of analysis was not prioritised in the delivery of the NI CPES 2018.

-The data contained in these tables relate only to questions which have been scored (questions on which patients express their views about their care).
+The data contained in the NI CPES 2018 pages on the LCI tool relate only to questions which have been scored (questions on which patients expressed their views about their care).
 Indicator or routing questions, for example, ‘Have you had an operation?’ are not included.

 Variations in patient experience between Trusts and tumour groups is evident.